brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 You can read more about it in the [official documentation](https://dagger.dev/dev-guide/).

-With this short snippet, we can see that we need to create a `@Module` and add provides a way for dagger to create an alias to the type - `Database` in the above example.
+With this short snippet, we can see that we need to create a `@Module` and provides a way for dagger to create an alias to the type - `Database` in the above example.

+#### Anvil reduces some wiring boilerplate
 [Anvil](https://github.com/square/anvil) is a kotlin compiler plugin that makes dependency injection with Dagger easier by generating a lot of boilerplate in our behalf.
 You can reach to its official documentation to learn more about it.

-We are focusing in a particular type of annotation that Anvil introduced, which makes very easy to bind interfaces with its implementation: `@ContributesBinding`.
-This annotation replaces the need of creating a `@Module`, contributing the dependency directly to the `Compoent`.
+We are gonna focusing on a particular type of annotation that Anvil introduced, which makes very easy to bind interfaces to its implementation: `@ContributesBinding`.
+This annotation replaces the need of creating a `@Module` by contributing the dependency directly to the `Compoent`.

 ### Generating a module for Hilt

-The goal is to annotate the implementation of an interface and have all the module, binding boilerplate be created for us.
+The goal is to annotate the implementation of an interface and have the module and binding boilerplate be created for us.

 We need to create our annotation.
 We can put it inside a dedicated [module](https://github.com/brunohensel/Hilt-Annotation/tree/main/annotation).
 ```kotlin